 The limitations and exclusions applicable to your prescription drug benefit, including categories of drugs for which no benefits are provided, are part of this plan's overall benefit design, and can't be changed.
-Provisions regarding substitution of some drugs are described above in question 1.

 You can appeal any decision you disagree with.
-See Complaints and Appeals, or call Customer Service at the telephone numbers listed on the back cover for information on how to initiate an appeal.
+See Complaints and Appeals, or call customer service at the telephone numbers listed on the back cover for information on how to initiate an appeal.